puppetlabs/trapperkeeper/README.md

 (defprotocol TrapperkeeperApp
-  "Functions available on a Trapperkeeper application instance" (app-context [this] "Returns the application context for this app (an atom containing a map)") (init [this] "Initialize the services")
+  "Functions available on a Trapperkeeper application instance" (app-context [this] "Returns the application context for this app (an atom containing a map)") (check-for-errors! [this] (str "Check for any errors which have occurred in "
+                                   "the bootstrap process.
+If any have " "occurred, throw a `java.lang.Throwable` with "
+                                   "the contents of the error.")
+  (init [this] "Initialize the services")
   (start [this] "Start the services")
   (stop [this] "Stop the services"))